 Provision Delaware Nevada Charter Regarding Limitation of Liability The Delaware Charter provides that, to the fullest extent permitted by the DGCL, a director of the Company shall not be liable to the Company or its stockholders for monetary damages for breach of fiduciary duty as a director, except (a) for any breach of the director's duty of loyalty to the corporation or its stockholders; (b) for acts or omissions not in good faith or involving intentional misconduct or a knowing violation of law; (c) for the payment of unlawful dividends, stock repurchases or redemptions; or (d) for any transaction in which the director received an improper personal benefit.
 The Nevada Charter provides that, to the fullest extent permitted by the NRS, the liability of directors and officers of the Company shall be eliminated or limited.
 Note that, under the NRS, this provision does not exclude exculpation for breaches of duty of loyalty and covers both directors and officers.
-Charter Regarding Indemnitee's Right to Advanced Payment of Expenses The Nevada Charter does not specify whether an indemnitee's right to advanced payment of expenses related to a proceeding is subject to the satisfaction of any standard of conduct not is it conditioned upon any prior determination that the indemnitee is entitled to indemnification with respect to the related proceeding (or the absence of any prior determination to the contrary).
+Charter Regarding Indemnitee's Right to Advanced Payment of Expenses The Delaware Charter does not specify whether an indemnitee's right to advanced payment of expenses related to a proceeding is subject to the satisfaction of any standard of conduct nor is it conditioned upon any prior determination that the indemnitee is entitled to indemnification with respect to the related proceeding (or the absence of any prior determination to the contrary).
+The Nevada Charter does not specify whether an indemnitee's right to advanced payment of expenses related to a proceeding is subject to the satisfaction of any standard of conduct nor is it conditioned upon any prior determination that the indemnitee is entitled to indemnification with respect to the related proceeding (or the absence of any prior determination to the contrary).
 Charter Regarding Forum Adjudication for Disputes The Delaware Charter does not specify the forum for adjudication of disputes.
 The Nevada Charter does not specify the forum for adjudication of disputes.
 Charter Regarding Stockholder Ability to Call Special Meeting Under the Delaware Charter and the Delaware Bylaws, a special meeting of stockholders may be called by a majority vote of the board, the Chairman or by the Chief Executive Officer.
 The Nevada Bylaws provide that holders of 25% or more of the voting power of our capital stock will be able to request that the Company call a special meeting of stockholders.
 Classified Board The Delaware Charter provides that directors shall be divided into three classes, each serving for terms of three years.
 The Nevada Charter and the Nevada Bylaws provide that directors shall be divided into three classes, each serving for terms of three years.